 Eating disorders in pregnancy vs. the postpartum period

-Equip Senior Research Manager Jessica Baker, PhD, explains that most of the existing research compares postpartum eating disorders to eating disorders during pregnancy rather than pre-pregnancy, and so that’s where we must look to draw any conclusions (at least for now).
+Equip Senior Research Manager Jessica Baker, PhD, explains that most of the existing research compares postpartum eating disorders to eating disorders during pregnancy (sometimes referred to as 'pregorexia') rather than pre-pregnancy, and so that’s where we must look to draw any conclusions (at least for now).
 This body of research, she says, has largely found that for women with anorexia and bulimia, pregnancy leads to a remission of eating disorder symptoms—in one particular study that she cites, 75% of women reported no symptoms by the third trimester.
 Indeed, while some eating disorder symptoms (like binge eating) can increase during pregnancy, they generally diminish during those nine months.

 “However,” Baker says, “for the majority, these symptoms return during the postpartum period.”
 Most studies show that while eating disorder attitudes and behaviors—like restricting, purging, and weight concerns—decrease throughout pregnancy, this reprieve tends to be followed by a backlash.
 Post-birth, eating disorder symptoms return to baseline levels, or may even be more intense.
 For me, I saw this exact dynamic play out in my own mind: throughout pregnancy, any lingering body image distress or food anxiety disappeared, only to return with a vengeance once my daughter was outside my body.